 Blueberries with a Bite are perfect on crostini with goat cheese or aged cheddar.
 If you’re adventurous, try some on a grilled cheese with a great old cheddar.
 A spoonful on top of grilled salmon is sure to be lovely, too.

-- One 5-inch cinnamon stick
+- 1 5-inch long cinnamon stick

 - 6 whole cloves